 - Choose an offer: Find items on Ibotta that are also on your grocery list.
 You’ll see tasks you need to complete before getting the cash back.
 These include taking part in polls, watching videos, and writing brief reviews.

-- Buy the items: You have to make a purchase from a store that’s supported on Ibotta.
+- Buy the items: You have to make a purchase from a store that’s supported by Ibotta.
 Some offers require a specific store.

 - Show proof of purchase: Once you’ve bought items, click “Redeem” on Ibotta.
 Select the store you purchased from and upload a photo of your receipt.